maxpmaxp/pdfreader/doc/tutorial.rst

 Extracting texts
 ----------------

 Getting texts from a page is super easy.
-They are available on :attr:`~pdfreader.viewer.SimpleCanvas.strings` and :attr:`~pdfreader.viewer.SimpleCanvas.text_content`
+They are available on :attr:`~pdfreader.viewer.SimpleCanvas.strings` and :attr:`~pdfreader.viewer.SimpleCanvas.text_content` attributes.

 Let's go to the previous page (`#7  <examples/pdfs/tutorial-example.pdf#page=7>`_) and extract some data.